 There are also a handful of artisan shops in the area, and in keeping with the city’s charms, there are no multi-national stores in the area.

 While you are in the area, you have to take advantage to visit the other grand châteaux of the Loire.
 Just outside of Amboise, is the exquisite Château de Chenonceau.
 The trip is about 20 minutes by car, and 50 minutes if you rent a bike.
 (There is no bus option available.)

-Other famous castles in the Loire Valley like Château de Blois, Château de Chambord, and Château de Cheverny are all less than an hour away by car.
-There are many tour options including wine-tasting tours that will guide you to the best of what the Loire Valley has to offer:
+Other famous castles in the Loire Valley like Château de Blois, Château de Villandry, and Château de Cheverny are all less than an hour away by car.
+There are many tour options that will guide you to the best of what the Loire Valley has to offer.